 Framlingham History Society promotes an interest in the social history of the town and the surrounding district.
 We arrange talks, presentations and visits.
-On this website you can find a growing set of articles, newsletters and journals, with stories of people, places, objects and events related to the Framlingham area.
+On this website you can find a growing set of articles, newsletters and journals, with stories of people, places, objects and events related to the Framlingham area, and some richly illustrated books are available.

 For more information, see the links by “Find out more” above (and the Main menu at the top right).